 On February 3, 2015, GFI entered into an agreement to sell 100% equity ownership of KBL.
 In May 2015, the Company completed the sale of KBL.
 The transaction included total cash consideration of \$6.1 million and the Company recorded a gain on the sale of \$0.8 million, which is included within "Gain on divestiture and sale of investments" in the Company's consolidated statements of operations.
-KBL's operations prior to the completion of the transaction are included in the Company's consolidated statements of operations for the year ended December 31, 2015.
+KBL's operations prior to the completion of the transaction are included in the Company's consolidated statements of operations are 31, 2015.